List of The Flash characters: Ronnie Raymond / Firestorm

 Ronnie Raymond / Firestorm (portrayed by Robbie Amell; seasons 1–3 and 8) is an engineer at S.T.A.R.
 Labs and Caitlin Snow's fiancé, based on the DC Comics character of the same name who is half of Firestorm.
 He is thought to be dead in the particle accelerator explosion, saving his co-workers' lives.
 He survived the accident, which merged him with Martin Stein and the F.I.R.E.S.T.O.R.M. transmutation matrix, transforming the two into one pyrokinetic entity.
-Though Firestorm is Ronnie's body, it is Stein who remains in control for most of their existence, with Ronnie occasionally taking control for brief moments.
-They eventually learn to control their shared powers, including an ability to separate themselves at will.
+Ronnie acts as Firestorm's body, with Stein primarily in control.
+The two eventually learn to control their shared powers, including an ability to separate at will.
 Like Caitlin, Cisco and Stein, Ronnie also becomes good friends with Barry Allen; he and Barry ultimately join forces with Oliver Queen to subdue the Reverse-Flash.
 Ronnie marries Caitlin.
 Ronnie sacrifices himself to stop the singularity above Central City while separating himself from Stein to keep him alive.